firstdraft/emba-chapters/program-notes.md

 And when you are roaming the internet, you will see this style often, especially with `p`.

-My advice to you is: you can drop the parentheses when you are `p`rinting, but other than that, always include them.
-They help to keep things clear, and they prevent order-of-operations errors.
+My advice to you is: you can drop the parentheses around arguments when you are  using the `p` method; but other than that, include them.
+They help to keep things clear, and they prevent order-of-operations issues.

 ### Use p a lot